1. How will I know if 5G is available in my area?

-3. Will the devices be available at Metro by T-Mobile?
+2. Which 5G devices are available at Metro by T-Mobile?

-- The Samsung Galaxy Note10+ 5G is available now at Metro by T-Mobile.
+The Samsung Galaxy S20 5G is currently available at Metro by T-Mobile.

 Not all devices have the same capabilities.
 Older devices weren't built to take advantage of the network we have today.
 For example, if you don't have a device with 5G, you won't be able to tap into our nationwide 5G network.
 For more information, check out our Metro coverage map to see what kind of coverage you can expect where you live, work, and play with the device you're using.

 4. Who is eligible for 5G?
 Will customers have to change their plans or pay more?